Labs64/GuideChimp/README.md

 - Seamless integration with any web app.
 - GuideChimp is simple and robust enough to provide results with minimal effort!
 Set up it in just 3 minutes!
-- Let GuideChimp look like an integral part of your software product by configuring its look & feel.
+- Let GuideChimp look like an integral part of your software product by configuring its look & feel
 - GuideChimp works well with tools you already use (e.g. WordPress, Confluence, etc.).
 - [Beacons](https://github.com/Labs64/GuideChimp/tree/master/plugins/beacons) 🟠 Hotspots 🟠 Hints: Raise visitors attention by adding an additional description to any element on the web page.
 - Tours: Flows, Walkthroughs, Guides, Tutorials
 - Support of *Single Page Applications* build with Angular, Vue.js, React, etc.
-- Extendable using out-of-the-box and third-party [plugins](https://github.com/Labs64/GuideChimp/wiki/Plugins).
+- Extendable using out-of-the-box and third-party [plugins](https://github.com/Labs64/GuideChimp/wiki/Plugins)
+- Detailed installation and configuration [documentation](https://github.com/Labs64/GuideChimp/wiki)
 - Tooltip auto-positioning on an element
 - Easy styling through SCSS and clean CSS
 - Tour steps can be defined in two ways: HTML elements data attributes and JavaScript object properties